bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 #### 2.1.
 Description

-In an effort to encourage the use of sustainable transportation alternatives to private vehicles, SFBL is considering providing incentives to promote mass transit in Sioux Faux.
+In an effort to encourage the use of sustainable transportation alternatives to private vehicles, SFBL is considering providing incentives to promote public transit in Sioux Faux.
 SFBL is exploring options for citizens lacking access to quality transit or means to pay fares, including defraying the cost of certain qualified transit trips and/or on-demand rides.

 You may choose to defray the cost of on-demand rides and/or transit based on either age group, income group, or both.
 To do so, the *range of qualifying socio-demographic characteristics* and *value of the incentive provided to each group* must be defined for passengers using each of the following modes of transportation to complete a trip: